 Area of Specialization (12 credits):

 Courses in this category will be in the area of doctoral focus (e.g., assessment, instruction, leadership, and literacy and language) and selected in consultation with the student’s advisor.
-Students will select courses from existing offering in the School of Education and across the University.
+Students will select courses from existing offering in the College of Education and across the University.

 Research & Evaluation Methods (12 credits):

 Courses in the areas below provide the foundation for the identification of research constructs, variables, and available tools to assist data collection and the background necessary for designing research studies and organizing and managing collected data.
-In each of these areas, students will select from among existing course offerings in the School of Education.
+In each of these areas, students will select from among existing course offerings in the College of Education.

 Optional Electives: (3 -12 credits)